 At the conference level, Salukombo was named NCAC Distance Runner of the Year for the outdoor season after capturing conference titles in the 1500, 5000 and 10000-meter events.
 The senior also won the 3,000-meter run during the indoor season.
 Davis was a two-time NCAC Sprinter of the Year in 2012.
 The sophomore won the 60 and 200-meter events during the indoor season, and captured the 100 and 200-meter crowns at the NCAC outdoor meet.

-In 2011, FitzPatrick led his women’s track and field squad to their third PAC title.
+In 2011, FitzPatrick led his women’s track and field squad to its third PAC title.
 The Presidents’ captured nine event titles en route to a 10-point victory over Westminster.
 Following the meet FitzPatrick was presented with his sixth Coach of the Year award.
 At the conclusion of the 2011 season FitzPatrick was named the USTFCCCA Mid-East region women's track and Field Coach of the Year.
 He also guided the men’s track & field team to their first PAC Championship in 2010, powered by seven event championships.
 In 2008, he coached W&J’s first male All-American, Doug Melton, to an eighth place finish in the discus at the national championship meet.
 A year later he coached the second female in school history to an All-American finish in the high jump.

-FitzPatrick is no stranger to the NCAC.
 Prior to accepting the position at Washington & Jefferson he spent three seasons as the head track & field coach at Hiram College.
 While at Hiram he led the Terriers to their best finish in conference history and coached five individual conference champions.

-Before taking over at Hiram, FitzPatrick served as the assistant women’s cross country and track and field coach at the University of Wisconsin-Lacrosse from 1998-2000 where he coached seven Division III All-Americans and helped the Eagles to three Wisconsin Intercollegiate Athletic Conference titles.
+Before taking over at Hiram, FitzPatrick served as the assistant women’s cross country and track and field coach at the University of Wisconsin-LaCrosse from 1998-2000 where he coached seven Division III All-Americans and helped the Eagles to three Wisconsin Intercollegiate Athletic Conference titles.
 FitzPatrick also spent two seasons as the assistant cross country and track and field coach at Allegheny College from 1996-1998, helping train five national qualifiers in cross country and track.

-A 1995 graduate of Fairfield (Conn.) with a double major in philosophy and political science, FitzPatrick went on to earn a master’s degree in exercise and sports science from UW-Lacrosse.
+A 1995 graduate of Fairfield (Conn.) with a double major in philosophy and political science, FitzPatrick went on to earn a master’s degree in exercise and sports science from UW-LaCrosse.